tonypags/resume/A-Pagliaro-Resume.md

 <br>

-**Professional Overview:** Self-motivated and highly skilled Windows Desktop and Server Engineer with extensive automation skills.
+**Professional Overview:** Self-motivated and highly skilled Windows Desktop and Server Administrator with extensive automation skills.
 Adept at building proprietary technology tools to streamline workflows and build customized, middle-ware solutions for complex client environments.
-Improve productivity, integrate platforms, develop and deploy production monitoring and telemetry.
-Effective at reducing risk of changes with thorough methods of procedure (MOPs), and providing superior communication.
+Improve productivity, integrate platforms, develop and deploy production software and monitoring.
+Effective at reducing risk of changes with thorough methods of procedure (MOPs), and providing superior communication to stakeholders with attention to detail.

 <br>